Uniforms for Dementia & Aged Care Workers - Blog - Infectious Clothing

 Camouflaging with colour

 Colour can be used to make objects more visible or hide or camouflage them.
 Choosing background colours similar to the colour of things in the foreground can make objects invisible to a person with dementia.

 Colour and lighting

 Colour rendering means how true colours look under a given light source.
 How colour looks under daylight is seen as true and accurate.
-Light sources are compared to daylight through a Colour Rendering Index.
+Light sources are compared to sunlight through a Colour Rendering Index.
 The Colour Rendering Index for lamps uses 100 as the number for light most closely resembling typical daylight.
 A bulb with a number of 80 or higher can provide a reasonably accurate colour rendering.
 The temperature of the light source is also a measure of colour rendering, with degrees Kelvin being the standard measure.
 The higher the temperature, the cooler the light and the closer to daylight.
-The recommended light rating that simulates daylight conditions or incandescent lighting is 3000–3500 degrees Kelvin.
+The recommended light rating that simulates daylight conditions or incandescent lighting is 3000–3500 degrees, Kelvin.

 Colour and wayfinding

-Use of colour in wayfinding is most important.
+The use of colour in wayfinding is most important.
 Using colour and creating colour contrasts helps people to move about more confidently, reducing confusion and agitation.

 Understanding what you do well in your facility and identifying where you could improve is a good start to developing strategies for the use of colour.